PLEASE SHARE ELECTRONICALLY ♻ DO

 Most people do NOT like being told what to

 do.
-So please think of this as a list of ideas for things almost anyone
+So please think of this as a list of ideas—not a mandate—for things

-can do rather than a mandate.
-Too many people remain oblivious to the damage
+almost anyone can do to help.
+Too many people remain oblivious to the damage we

-we’re inflicting on our biosphere every day and the long-lasting consequences.
+are inflicting on our biosphere every day...and the long-lasting consequences.

 Others suffer from environmental anxiety, which is worsened when lobbyists and

-corrupt politicians push governments in the wrong direction to support large-scale
+corrupt politicians push governments in the wrong direction, supporting large-scale

 damage from coal, fracking, and drilling for oil in parks and natural